 About Biofuel and Biomass

-It’s our pleasure to welcome you all to the “World Congress on Biofuel and Biomass” which scheduled during August 26-27, 2021.
+It’s our pleasure to welcome you all to the “3rd International Hybrid Conference on Biofuel and Biomass” which is scheduled during December 08-09, 2022 in Singapore City, Singapore.
 The theme of the conference is “Recent Advancement in Biofuel & Biomass” during the covid-19 pandemic.
-We want to gather all the experts and students, YRF,s & interested peoples related from across the field who will be presenting their advanced research and challenges faced during the pandemic and their thoughts, Knowledge, and Opinion with the rest of us in an International global Webinar.
+We want to gather all the experts and students, YRF,s & interested people related from across the field who will be presenting their advanced research and challenges faced during the pandemic and their thoughts, Knowledge, and Opinion with the rest of us in an International global Conference.

-Biofuel and Biomass 2021 will offer Research sessions, Poster sessions, Tutorials, Video Demonstrations, Industry Sessions, Q and A Panels, and a Ph.D. presentation.
-It will be a great global webinar for sharing the latest insights of academic and industrial research as well as to experience the unique connections.
+Biofuel and Biomass 2022 will offer Research sessions, Poster sessions, Tutorials, Video Demonstrations, Industry Sessions, Q and A Panels, and a Ph.D. presentation.
+It will be a great global webinar for sharing the latest insights of academic and industrial research as well as experiencing unique connections.